 Other Bumble features such as voice chat, voice memos, and trivia can be used to enhance the connection between you and your match.
 Use these features before you actually meet the person in public.
 This will save you time, energy, and money.

 If you don’t like the person or say mean things, you can unmatch them.
 Giving out your number to send voice memos or videos makes it harder to block someone.
-We recommend staying on Bumble as long as possible and commit to talking to them within the platform.
+We recommend staying on Bumble as long as possible and committing to talking to them within the platform.
 This will help you in the long run if anything goes wrong during the communication process.